lorilew/python-101/functions.md

 ```

 You can also define functions inside other functions.
 If you do this the inner functions will
-only be inscope within the parent function and will not be able to be called from outside.
+only be in scope within the parent function and will not be able to be called from outside.

 ## Advanced Topics